-The Honduran Curly Hair Tarantula is a large variety of spider.
+The Honduran curly hair tarantula is a large variety of spider.
 This spider has a dark (brown to dark blue) colored body with a golden-bronze sheen due to long golden hairs that cover the body.

-Adult Honduran Curly Hair Tarantulas have a 5-6 inch (127-152.4mm) leg span.
+Adult Honduran curly hair tarantulas have a 5-6 inch (127-152.4mm) leg span.

 This type of tarantula is native to the jungles of Costa Rica and Honduras.
 It is a burrowing species.

-In captivity, males live to be 5-10 years old, while females live 20-25 years.
-Little is known about the lifespan of wild tarantulas.
+In human care, males live to be 5-10 years old, while females live 20-25 years.

 Spiders make up an important part of the food chain by helping to control populations of insects, including some that prey on farmers’ crops.